danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 This protocol also implements `performOperation(on:completion:)` in a protocol extension, which means that you just have to implement `performOperation(onItem:completion:)` when you implement `SequentialBatchOperation`.
 It will wait for each batch operation to complete before it proceeds with the next.

 We now have four different operations, that are externally called in the same way.
 Internally, two of them are item operations and two are batch operations.
-This is beneficial for each implementation, since you can switch from sequential to parallell execution by just changing which protocol the class implements.
+This is beneficial for each implementation, since you can switch from sequential to parallel execution by just changing which protocol the class implements.

 Let's put this together in a short example.